 30 credits

-This module seeks to highlight the importance of examining sport and sport coaching from a sociological and cultural perspective, and to introduce key concepts of sociological and cultural studies and their relationship to sport.
-The module will also examine theories, methodologies and technologies associated with sport coaching and contemporary issues that are emerging within the sport and coaching environments.
+This module highlights the importance of examining sport and sport coaching from a sociological and cultural perspective.
+It introduces key concepts of sociological and cultural studies and their relationship to sport.
+The module also examines theories, methodologies and technologies associated with sport coaching and contemporary issues that are emerging within the sport and coaching environments.

 30 credits